-In turbulent air the Shark nose Ozone reflex profile (OZRP) is very stable.
-It will resist reasonable levels of turbulence without pilot input.
-The faster the wing is flown the more inherent stability there is as the reflex has a greater effect.
-Using the speed system has exactly the same effect as releasing the trimmers so it is safe and possible to fly with the trimmers in the slow position whilst using the full range of the speed system.
+In turbulent air the Shark nose Ozone reflex profile (OZRP) is very stable, it will resist reasonable levels of turbulence with a high resistance to collapse without pilot input.
+The faster the wing is flown the more inherent stability there is, as the reflex has a greater effect.
+In mild turbulence it may be best to not attempt to fly the wing actively and let the profile absorb the turbulence itself, indeed small applications of the brakes can reduce the inherent stability of the profile.
+However in very strong turbulence Ozone recommends to return the trimmers to the standard position (pulled down) and flying the glider actively.
+This way, you will be in the best position to react correctly should an incident occur.